w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity using [Frontier, an Ethereum compatibility layer for Substrate](https://github.com/polkadot-evm/frontier).

-> As a general summary, one could also say that Polkadot coordinates protocols (and their subsequent
+> As a general summary, one could also say that Polkadot **coordinates** and **validates**
+> sub-protocols that follow the [Parachains Protocol](./learn-parachains-protocol.md) (which are
-> validation), while Ethereum coordinates inputs and outputs for the EVM.
+> akin to an optimistic-style rollup).
+In contrast, Ethereum coordinates inputs and outputs for the
+> EVM.
+On Polkadot, any sub-protocol can have its own logic so long as it compiles to WebAssembly.

 ## Scalability Approaches